olavea/POW/content/changelog/index.md

 #### ⭐ Improvements

 - **Timeline Time Travel**
-  You may scroll +/- 1,5 cycle in the timeline.
-This will hopefully soon be replaced by infinite scroll.
+  You may scroll +/- 1.5 cycles in the timeline.
+This will hopefully soon be replaced by an infinite scroll.
   📺 [Watch some exploratory work on YouTube.](https://youtu.be/Q1qfEkHRPXw)
 - **Timeline design**
   For time travel to make sense the design of the Timeline needed to change.
 I hope you like it.
   📺 [Watch the initial work on YouTube.](https://youtu.be/PeWnsLDX6l4)
 - **Tag design within the Timeline**
-  Tags predicted for the date has a dotted border.
-Tags logged on the date has a white background.
+  Tags predicted for the date have a dotted border.
+Tags logged on the date have a white background.
 Some will have both if they are both predicted and logged on the date.

 ### October 24th - 2020